dummifiedme/TheNotebook/NotesVault/Parliament.md

 - In accordance with the [[System of Proportional Representation]]
 - by means of the [[Single Transferable Vote]].
 - Seats allocated to a state on the basis of population.
-> Contrast to the Indian systemm
+> Contrast to the Indian system
+> American System, where each state has 2 seats in the Senate.) ie Equal representation of all the states.)

 ##### Representation of the UTs